PhaseComponents/Finch/readme.md

 # Finch
-**Finch** is code sniffing tool, with specific rules set you can check your code style and recieve report output something like this ``[file] [description] [line]``. **Finch** emerged from need of one company to keep code style clean and same on every project, we didn't wanted to make bigger differences across projects.
+**Finch** is code sniffing tool, with specific rules set you can check your code style and recieve report output. **Finch** emerged from need of one company to keep code style clean and same on every project, we didn't wanted to make bigger differences across projects.

 For arguments that should be passed to **Finch** check **help.txt**